Fishquito7/file-sort/README.md

 # file-sort
-A noob's trial for sorting files.Based on Python.
+Trial for sorting files.Based on Python.